-The proposed CY 2024 PFS contains provisions to make payments when physicians and certain non-physician practitioners, such as physician assistants, nurse practitioners, physical therapists, occupational therapists and clinical psychologists, involve caregivers in implementing an individualized plan of treatment or therapy.
-The purpose of this proposed provision is to incentivize the training of caregivers and provide additional funds to offset the costs of training these caregivers through participation in licensed healthcare providers' course of care for patients and residents.
+The CY 2024 PFS Final Rule contains provisions to make payments when physicians and certain non-physician practitioners, such as physician assistants, nurse practitioners, physical therapists, occupational therapists and clinical psychologists, involve caregivers in implementing an individualized plan of treatment or therapy.
+These provisions incentivize the training of caregivers and provide additional funds to offset the costs of training these caregivers through participation in licensed healthcare providers' course of care for patients and residents.
+For PT and SLP combined, the threshold for coding modifier requirements increases to \$2,330 for CY 2024 with the same threshold for OT services.
+The KX modifier is added to medical claims to indicate the providing clinician attests that the services corresponding to that claim were medically necessary and that the justification for those services is contained within the patient's medical records.
+A new Caregiver Education Code has been made available to therapists providing face-to-face education to patient caregivers.

-The proposed CY 2024 PFS also solicits information regarding changing the requirements for supervision of physical therapist assistants and occupational therapist assistants in private practice from "direct" supervision to broader "general" supervision.
-The comments and data CMS receives from this request for information may affect the rate of reimbursement for PT and OT services in the future and may affect the desirability and utilization of physical therapy assistants and occupational therapy assistants for certain patient services.
-Additionally, the proposed CY 2024 PFS would add certain health maintenance and well-being coaching to the services for which Medicare will reimburse telehealth services through December 31, 2024.
-This proposed rule also proposes adding risk assessments for social determinants of health to the list of telehealth services Medicare will reimburse on a permanent basis.
+The CY 2024 PFS Final Rule will allow for general supervision of therapy assistants by PTs and OTs for remote therapeutic monitoring (RTM) services.
+This change may affect the rate of reimbursement for PT and OT services in the future and may affect the desirability and utilization of physical therapy assistants and occupational therapy assistants for certain patient services.
+Additionally, the CY 2024 PFS Final rule adds certain health and well-being coaching services that Medicare will reimburse on a temporary basis for CY 2024.
+The final rule also adds risk assessments for social determinants of health to the list of telehealth services Medicare will reimburse on a permanent basis.